 Bachelor of Commerce

-The Bachelor of Commerce has been the choice for many distinguished New Zealanders and international alumni including Prime Minister John Key, Air New Zealand CEO Christopher Luxon, V8 SuperTourer Driver Richard Moore and Guy Horrocks, co-founder of the world’s first iPhone app company and CEO of Carnival Labs.
-From financial markets to the latest management practices and the rapidly expanding world of e-commerce, a Bachelor of Commerce at UC gives you the knowledge and skills to succeed in a global business environment.
+From financial markets to the latest management practices and the rapidly expanding world of online commerce, a Bachelor of Commerce (BCom) at UC gives you the knowledge and skills to succeed in a global business environment.

 Features of the Bachelor of Commerce at UC

-- A choice of 12 different major subjects
+- A choice of 12 different major Commerce subjects and over 35 minor Arts and Commerce subjects.

 Qualification structure and duration

-The Bachelor of Commerce requires a minimum total of 360 points:
+The three year BCom degree requires a minimum total of 360 points:

-- A minimum of 255 points of Commerce courses (up to 60 points of Mathematics and/or Statistics at 100 or 200-level may be included in the 255 points)
+- at least 255 points of Commerce courses (up to 60 points of Mathematics and/or Statistics at 100 or 200-level may be included in the 255 points)

 A minimum of 225 points must be from courses above 100-level, with at least 90 points at 300-level.